morrislaptop/vscode-open-in-sourcetree/README.md

 Adds a command for opening the current project in [SourceTree](https://www.sourcetreeapp.com/).

-- If there is a file open, it will open the git repo for that file
+- If there is a file open, it will open the Git or Mercurial repo for that file
 - If it is a workspace, it will ask you what folder you would like to open
-- It will automatically find the best git repo to open
+- It will automatically find the best Git repo to open

 ## Install